FEATURE: Lying Beneath Select SM Malls are Structures that can Save Lives and Property

 Being at the forefront of sustainable development, SM Prime has likewise taken the role of educating and updating its partners and stakeholders on DRR through various fora such as ARISE events and its Annual Green Retail Agenda.
 It also creates awareness among the youth by showing films for free for students in its annual Green Film Festival.

 SM Prime continues to lead the country’s private sector in advocating disaster resilience and business continuity.
-As more malls open under SM Prime, it will continue to innovate on its sustainability approaches, disaster resilience initiatives and corporate social responsbilities.
+As more malls open under SM Prime, it will continue to innovate on its sustainability approaches, disaster resilience initiatives, and corporate social responsibilities.